Anushakasiraboina/AnushaKasiraboina/README.md

 # About Me

-I'm **Kasiraboina Anusha**, a **Software Engineer at Accenture** with a strong interest in backend development and enterprise application engineering.
+I'm **Kasiraboina Anusha**, a **Packaged App Development Associate at Accenture** with a strong interest in backend development and enterprise application engineering.

 I enjoy building scalable Java applications, designing RESTful APIs, working with relational databases, and writing clean, maintainable code.
 My projects have strengthened my understanding of object-oriented programming, multithreading, testing, and modern backend development practices.